I’ve heard BT are guaranteeing strong Wi-Fi signal in every room and I’d like to know how it works, and how expensive it is.

 That said, because most BT Plus contracts last 18-months, the total price can work out to be fairly expensive, over all.
 To that end, we recommend going over your current bill and adding up the total cost for the year.

-If you like the sound of BT Complete Wi-Fi or would like more information, click on the link below to be taken to its dedicated page.
+If you like the sound of BT Complete or would like more information, click on the link below to be taken to their dedicated page.